-EG And and its associated GPN are moving at Mach 7.1 relative to the surrounding ISM, assuming a sound speed of 15 km/s in $T=1\times 10^4$ K plasma.
-At that speed, the half opening angle of the Mach cone is expected to be $\theta_M = \arcsin 1/M = 8\arcdeg$, with a projected angle on the plane of the sky of $16\arcdeg$.
-However, since the SDSO1 GPN grows comparably as fast as it advances in the plane of the sky, the geometry of the H$\alpha$ tail does not look like a classical Mach cone.
+If SDSO 1 was expelled by EG And, it should have an initial speed of Mach 6.1 relative to the surrounding ISM, assuming a sound speed of $c_s = 15$ km s$^{-1}$ in $T=1\times 10^4$ K plasma.
+At that speed, the half opening angle of the Mach cone is expected to be $\theta_M = \arcsin 1/M = 9\arcdeg$.
+However, since the SDSO 1 GPN grew comparably as fast as it advanced, the geometry of the H$\alpha$ tail does not follow a classical Mach cone.
 Instead, it wraps around the back of the PN and then converges towards the counter arc.
 This appears to be true for the other GPN candidates too (Fig. 4).

-In addition to the broader H$\alpha$ tail, a number of [O {\sc iii}]-emitting filaments appear to trail behind the SDSO1 GPN, between the location of EG And and the disk of M31 (Fig. 1).
-Many of these filaments continue halfway across the face of M31.
-It is difficult to tell if all of the filaments actually originate from the SDSO1 GPN or if some if them may be ejected from the disk of M31.
-We do expect to see such a tail behind the SDSO1 GPN, similar to the tail seen in Schlieren photographs of hypersonic spheres \citep{1982VanDyke}.
+In addition to the H$\alpha$ tail, a number of [O {\sc iii}]-emitting filaments appear to trail behind the SDSO 1 GPN, between the location of EG And and the disk of M 31 (Fig. 1).
+Many of these filaments continue halfway across the face of M 31.
+Lacking radial velocities from spectroscopy, it is difficult to tell if all of the filaments are associated with the SDSO 1 GPN or if some if them may be ejected from the disk of M 31.
+We do expect to see such a tail behind the SDSO 1 GPN, similar to the tail seen in Schlieren photographs of hypersonic spheres \citep{1982VanDyke}.
 A very prominent [O {\sc iii}] tail is similarly seen in GPN candidate Alves 2, and a fainter, yet very long and straight [O {\sc iii}] tail is found trailing behind the A55 15 PN (Fig. 4).

 The [O {\sc iii}] emission from the feature that we call the counter-arc has never been detected before, and its origin is uncertain.
-Given that the counter-arc is so far removed from the head of SDSO1, it is surprising that it shows [O {\sc iii}] emission.
-It may be part of the bow shock that wraps around behind the expanding GPN shell.
+Given that the counter-arc is so far removed from the head of SDSO 1, it is surprising that it shows [O {\sc iii}] emission.
+It could be part of the bow shock that wraps around behind the expanding GPN shell.
 Similar broad [O {\sc iii}] tails (shaped like backswept wings) are found in GPNe candates Alves 2, the A66 15 PN halo, and Hewett 1 (Fig. 4).
-Alternatively, the counter-arc may be an expansion wave, where ionized gas in the tail of SDSO1 decelerates below the sound speed.
-In that case, the alternating waves of [O {\sc iii}] and H$\alpha$ emission may correspond to pressure waves in the ionized gas tail of SDSO1.
+Alternatively, the counter-arc may be an expansion wave, where ionized gas in the tail of SDSO 1 decelerates below the sound speed.
+In that case, the alternating waves of [O {\sc iii}] and H$\alpha$ emission might correspond to pressure waves in the ionized gas tail of SDSO 1.